 2. Advocating to Reduce the Threat of Lead in the Condor’s Environment

 The dangers of lead as a toxin for humans are widely known, and that is why lead is banned in everything from paint to toys to gasoline.
 But lead also poses an insidious threat to wildlife – particularly birds like the California Condor.
-In 2013, Audubon California joined a broad coalition of organizations that successfully passed legislation requiring the use of nonlead ammunition for hunting in California by 2019.
+In 2013, Audubon California joined a broad coalition of organizations that successfully passed legislation requiring the use of nonlead ammunition for hunting in California.
+This lead ammo ban went into effect in 2019.

 3. Working with Private Landowners and Public Land Managers to Protect Condor Country